PROFILE

 businesses.

-Block 15, located offshore of the enclave of
+Block 15, located offshore of Soyo, currently

-subsidiary Esso, is the operator with a 40%
+ExxonMobil, through its subsidiary Esso, is the

-share.
-In 2005, Block 15’s second major
+operator with a 40% share.
+In 2005, Block 15's

-sub-field, Kizomba B, came online producing at
+second major sub-field, Kizomba B, came online

-about 250,000 bpd.
-BP, ENI-Agip, and Statoil are
+producing at about 250,000 bpd.
+BP, ENI-Agip,

-partners in the concession.
-Chevron operates
+and Statoil are partners in the concession.

-Block 0, also in offshore Cabinda, which
+Chevron operates Block 0, offshore Cabinda,

-provides one-quarter of Angola’s crude oil
+which provides about 20% of Angola's crude oil

 production.
 Its partners in Block 0 are Sonangol